 SHOCKING!
 Disha Patani Suffered Memory Loss For 6 Months Due to Head Injury!

 Disha Patani is one fitness freak and her Instagram page can vouch for that.
 She has shared a number of workout videos.
-While speaking to Mid Day, Disha made some shocking revelations about suffering memory loss.
+While speaking to Mid-Day, Disha made some shocking revelations about suffering memory loss.
 Disha reveals, "I took to gymnastics three years ago.
 It's always good to learn it when you are young, because the body changes after the age of 20."

 She further added, "When I am not shooting, I alternate between practising gymnastics and MMA in the week.
 MMA is relatively easier.
 But for gymnastics, you have to be both, consistent and brave.
 It has taken me a while to reach where I am.
 You have to do it every day.
 Only when you break your bones and knees do you reach somewhere."